How to use Spot instances?

-Typical SPOTS implementations provide floating prices depending on resources availability.
-CloudFerro Cloud offers a simplified SPOTs pricing model.
-SPOT instances are available for high-memory, GPU-equipped and ARM CPU-based instances.
+Typical Spot Virtual Machines implementations provide floating prices depending on resources availability.
+CloudFerro Cloud offers a simplified Spot instances pricing model.
+Spot instances are available for high-memory, GPU-equipped and ARM CPU-based instances.
 The prices are flat and not related to changes in availability of resources.

 • 2 times cheaper for GPU-equipped instances